Power System Studies & Analysis

 • Arc Flash Awareness Training

-For Battery Energy Storage systems and other DC networks, where high energy levels are involved, an arc flash study is instrumental in creating a safe working environment, preventing injuries, and protecting critical infrastructure.
+For battery energy storage systems and other DC networks, where high energy levels are involved, an arc flash study is instrumental in creating a safe working environment, preventing injuries, and protecting critical infrastructure.
 It enables the development of safety practices that are crucial for personnel working on or around DC systems, contributing to compliance with safety standards and regulations in the evolving landscape of renewable energy technologies.

 G5/5 Harmonic Studies